This is part of the #STL2039 Action Plan storytelling series in partnership with Humans of St. Louis.

 So even if people started learning in a very narrow sense, some things about race and its impact, they just keep looking for more ways to find information.
 It’s a very rewarding process to see this continuous hunger for more information and excitement.
 Sometimes I’m like, “Okay, okay!
 Enough, enough.”
 And they’re like, “Well, have you ever read this book?
 Have you heard this speaker?
 There’s a new podcast.”
 There’s a wealth of information.
 And that’s the other thing.
-It’s noticing that it’s not lack of information that’s kept us from this work.
-It’s lack of will.
-We have to admit that and we have to constantly use each other as the support to understand that this does depend upon us getting up and doing something.
+It’s noticing that it’s not a lack of information that’s kept us from this work.
+It’s a lack of will.
+We have to admit that and constantly use each other as the support to understand that this does depend upon us getting up and doing something.

 Does it feel like a revitalization of the work?